connievi/Recipeopedia/README.md

 * User can add/change a profile image
 * User can create/edit a description for themselves
 * User can follow/unfollow other users
-* Animate a screen growing to fill screen when user navigates to it

 ### 2. Screen Archetypes